-Electroencephalogram (EEG) is a test that measures and records the electrical activity of your brain by using sensors (electrodes) attached to your head and connected by wires to a computer.
-The computer records your brain's electrical activity on the screen or on paper as wavy lines.
+Electroencephalogram (EEG) is a test that measures and records the electrical activity of your brain by using sensors (electrodes) attached to the head.
+The computer records your brain's electrical activity on the screen or paper as wavy lines.

 Certain conditions, such as seizures, can be detected by observing changes in the normal pattern of the brain's electrical activity.

 - Diagnose epilepsy and determine what type of seizures are occurring.
 EEG is the most useful and important test in confirming a diagnosis of epilepsy.